 Ben on His Favorite Scene to Shoot

-Ben said his favorite scene was one in the beginning of the movie where Orson Krennic find Galen.
+Ben said his favorite scene was one at the beginning of the movie where Orson Krennic finds Galen.

 “That scene you saw with Mads – that’s amongst my favorites.
 That was a brutally difficult day.
 We were in Iceland.
 It was absolutely, prohibitively freezing, and the weather changed greatly.
 There’s a scene with Darth Vader that is pretty special.
 That’s pretty special.

 “And there’s also another scene which you guys haven’t seen, I think, that it’s in the Imperial territories.
 That was wonderful to do, as well.”

 Ben is so Good at Being Bad as Orson Krennic